 Simply put, in Houston you lower your water heating costs by using less hot water, and there are concrete things that you can do to accomplish this goal.
 One is to fix leaks.

 If your water heater is leaking, water heater repair will go a long way in helping you lower your energy bills.
-A local plumbing company will be able to send someone to your home to check your water heater for leaks, clean the collector when it is needed and help you select and energy efficient water heater if it is time for a replacement.
+A local plumbing company will be able to send someone to your home to check your water heater for leaks, clean the collector when it is needed, and help you select an energy-efficient water heater if it is time for a replacement.
 A residential plumber can also inspect your entire home for leaks including the faucets and showerheads.

 Choose Low-Flow Showerheads and Faucets

 In order to meet federal regulations, showerheads must adhere to the following:

 - Gallons per minute – No more than 2.5

 - Water pressure – 80 pounds per square inch

 You can purchase faucets that have even more stringent regulations than the ones listed above.
 These faucets do not exceed 2.2 gallons per minute at a water pressure of 60 pounds per square inch, and they are extremely reasonable.
 They will only cost you a maximum of $20, and they will help you realize a savings of up to 60 percent on your energy bills.

 Purchase Energy-Efficient Appliances